 Judging Freestyle Section-Part 2 :After all the routines/cracks have been completed the "Competitor Profile Sheet" will be read out by the MC giving a short rest to the competitor before completing there 30second or 1minute continuous routine/cracking depending on which section the competitor is competing in.
 Up to 30points can be awarded in this section from each judge.

-Protests : After the scores have been released at the end of event the individual competitor has 5 minutes to lodge official protest with event secretary or nominated person accompanied by a fee of $50.
+Protests : After the scores have been released at the end of the event the individual competitor has 5 minutes to lodge official protest with event secretary or nominated person accompanied by a fee of $50.
 Judge's decision will then be final.

-Freestyle Sections (Not all sections may be held, but to be run in order shown here): (Novice-Any age), (Pee Wee, 8years and Under), (Juvenile's 12years and Under), (Junior's 16years and Under), (Ladies), (Men's), (35years - 50years), (Over 50's), (Synchronized Pairs), and (Bullock Whip).
+Freestyle Sections (Not all sections may be held): (Novice-Any age), (Pee Wee, 8years and Under), (Juvenile's 12years and Under), (Junior's 16years and Under), (Ladies), (Men's), (Over 45's), and (Bullock Whip).
 Ages are as of the day of competition.

-Pee Wees are required to complete up to 10 designated routines/cracks.
+Pee Wees are required to complete up to 10 designated routines/cracks and a 30second freestyle routine.
 See this list for easiest way to get 10 different cracks.
 A competitor should be able to reach the level in the list after 3-5hrs practice.

-Juvenile's are required to participate in the accuracy component, complete 10 designated routines/cracks and a 30second routine,
+Juvenile's are required to participate in the accuracy component, complete 10 designated routines/cracks and a 30 second routine,

-Juniors, Ladies' and Men are required to participate in the accuracy component, complete 10 designated routines/cracks and a 1minute routine.
+Juniors, Ladies' and Men are required to participate in the accuracy component, complete 10 designated routines/cracks and a 1 minute routine.

 AWPA BULLOCK WHIP Whipcracking Rules.